 What Is Rice Vinegar

-It has anti-bacterial properties and is used to mitigate fish and meats’ pungent odor.
-You may be most familiar with it in sushi, as sushi rice is seasoned with it to avoid spoilage.
+It has anti-bacterial properties and mitigates fish and meats’ pungent odor.
+You may be most familiar with it in sushi rice.
+Sushi rice is seasoned with it to avoid spoilage when refrigeration technology was unavailable.

 What Does It Taste Like

 The flavor is mild compared to other kinds of vinegar.
-It is low in acidity, around 4-5%, compared to the 6-8% acidity of grain-based vinegar.
+It is low in acidity, around 4-5%, compared to grain-based vinegar’s 6-8% acidity.
 The color ranges from pale to straw yellow.

 What Is Seasoned Rice Vinegar